jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-viz.md

 ### **Chroma Viz**

-Chroma Viz is the front end for Chroma Engine.
+Chroma Viz is a front end application for issuing commands to Chroma Engine.
 It provides a UI to view the templates contained in Chroma Hub.
-On startup, Chroma Viz requests the templates from Chroma Hub over a tcp socket.
+On startup, Chroma Viz requests the templates from Chroma Hub.
 Chroma Hub collects the template IDs of all templates in the hub and sends this list to Chroma Viz.

 <img src="/assets/chroma-graphics/templates.png" alt="Templates">

 Pages can be created from templates, by double clicking on the template in the Templates tab.
-Pages are independent of each other, while partially compatible with future updated templates.
-To create a page, Chroma Viz requests the template from Chroma Hub using tcp sockets.
-For example, if we wanted template 10, we would write

-$$ \texttt{ver 0 1 temp 10;} $$

-to the Chroma Hub socket.
+Chroma Viz will then send a request to Chroma Hub for this template.
+Chroma Hub implements a REST API for accessing assets such as templates.
-Templates are encoded using a json-like format, described in the Chroma Hub section.
+Templates are encoded using json.

-Pages form shows, which can be imported or exported to disk.
+Pages form shows, which can be saved to/loaded from disk for future use.
-Internally we use the `encoding/json` Golang package for simplicity to read and write a json format of the pages or shows to a file.

 <img src="/assets/chroma-graphics/show.png" alt="Templates">

-Chroma Viz can connect to any number of Chroma Engine instances over a tcp socket, with the connection having either Engine or Preview type.
+Chroma Viz can connect to any number of Chroma Engine instances, using tcp sockets to communicate.
+Each connection is either a Engine or Preview connection.
 When the user opens a page to edit by double clicking on the page, or by saving changes made to the page with the save button, the page is sent to all connections with the preview type.
-By default Chroma Viz starts with a Chroma Engine instance as a preview window using the Preview type.
+By default, Chroma Viz starts a Chroma Engine instance, as a Preview connection, and embeds this instance in the bottom right window using XEmbed Protocol.
 The actions at the top of the editor panel, $ \texttt{Take On, Continue} $ and
 $ \texttt{Take Off} $, send pages to connected Chroma Engine instances with the Engine type.